ciml-org/ciml-summer-institute-2022/0_preparation/README.md

 ##  Remote access via Zoom, Slack, and GitHub <a name="remote"></a>

 * For the institute, we will coordinate our remote access via Zoom, Slack, and GitHub
-* When setting up your “display name” on Zoom & Slack, please list your FIRST name, LAST name, and institution (i.e., Jane Doe (SDSC))
+* When setting up your “display name” on both Zoom & Slack, please use your FIRST name, LAST name, and institution (i.e., Harry Potter (SDSC)).

 ### Zoom:  <a name="zoom"></a>
 * You will need to install the latest [Zoom](https://zoom.us/download) client, which is available for Windows, MacOS and Linux.
 Once installed, you can test your microphone and camera interface with Zoom [here](https://zoom.us/test).
 You can find more information on Zoom system requirements, including bandwidth requirements [here](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux).